parallelmicroscopy/24-well-RAP/README.md

 The system is build around a stack of 3D printed plates that hold the lenses, camera, and 24 well plate at user defined distances from each other and a parabolic reflector.
 The plates attach to 4 1/2 inch optical posts.
 A binder clip (https://www.staples.ca/collections/binder-clips-8639)  can be used to fix the position of any plate (they hold by friction).
 Most adjustments are done 'by hand' so <b>care must be taken to ensure that the following conditions are met</b>:

-i) The 50 mm FL objective lenses are 50mm beneath the 24 well plate.
+- The 50 mm FL objective lenses are 50mm beneath the 24 well plate.

-ii) The camera sensor is 100 mm above the parabolic reflector.
+- The camera sensor is 100 mm above the parabolic reflector.

-iii) The camera is positioned directly above the center of the parabolic reflector.
+- The camera is positioned directly above the center of the parabolic reflector.

 The lenses and camera share a housing, so focus is achieved by moving the sample holder as the camera position is set by the focal length of the parabolic reflector.
 The current design includes an optional flexure stage and 50ml syringe which can be used to adjust the height of the sample holder (attach a second syringe to the first one to adjust the height of the sample), but this is not necessary.
 For a simpler, more stable, configuration: replace part 'g' by part 'a', which is sized to hold standard multiwell plates.
 You can use a leveling tool (e.g. https://www.thorlabs.com/thorproduct.cfm?partnumber=LVL03) to ensure the vertical plates are parallel to each other.